 Castle Menzies

-Welcome to the website of Castle Menzies and The Menzies Charitable Trust.
+Welcome to the Castle Menzies website.

 Castle Menzies is a spectacular sixteenth century Scottish castle, restored during the twentieth century by the Menzies Clan Society.
 Architecturally fascinating, it is a splendid Renaissance example of the transition in Scottish castles from earlier rugged Highland fortresses to later mansion houses.